jrpool/rallytree/README.md

 # rallytree
 Automation of Rally work-item tree management.

 # Introduction
 RallyTree automates some operations on trees of work items in [Rally](https://www.broadcom.com/products/software/agile-development/rally-software).

 # Features
 RallyTree can perform these operations on a tree:

+## Test-result acquisition
+This feature reports a tally of the last verdicts of the test cases in a tree.

 ## Owner change
 This feature ensures that each user story and each task in a tree has the desired owner.
 You can choose whether to become the new owner or instead to specify another user as the new owner.